roelbaka/php-Json-local-file-storage/README.md

 This way the results can be accessed directly.

-o Tip cronjob this script every 5 minutes to check which users are online on twitch.
+- Tip cronjob this script every 5 minutes to check which users are online on twitch.

 #Usage
 ~~~